Victoria Falls Safari Tours & Holidays - Tailor Made for You

 The Zambezi is the name of the river that runs roughly north to south and forms the border between Zambia and Zimbabwe.
 At the chasm in the earth called the Batoka Gorge, it drops over a rock curtain and forms the falls that are called The Victoria Falls.
 By then, this enormous river has traversed and touched upon the lands of Angola, Namibia and Botswana.
 After the Victoria Falls, it cuts through Mozambique before finally flowing into the ocean.

-In the Zambia, the river Zambezi runs over a plateau of basalt, with softer weaker sandstone flats.
+In Zambia, the river Zambezi runs over a plateau of basalt, with softer weaker sandstone flats.
 This is where ‘cracks’ have appeared over the course of thousands of years – the famous gorges that are found upstream of the now Victoria Falls.
 This is now called the ‘First’ Gorge.
 In reality, this spot where the falls thunder over the edge these days, is simply the latest enormous crack in the earth in a series of switchback gorges; all zigzagging through a flat scrubby landscape.

 The Mosi Oa Tunya National Park

-The name Mosi-oa-Tunya then is the local Bantu name referring to the actual Victoria Falls but is now also the name of the National Park that stretches from the edge of the Falls (the first Gorge), to the town of Livingstone and encloses the banks of the Zambezi river for 20 kilometres upstream, on the Zambian side of the river.
+The name Mosi-Oa-Tunya then is the local Bantu name referring to the actual Victoria Falls but is now also the name of the National Park that stretches from the edge of the Falls (the first Gorge), to the town of Livingstone and encloses the banks of the Zambezi river for 20 kilometres upstream, on the Zambian side of the river.
 This park has 2 sections: the falls itself, and the wildlife part.
 Both are interlinked, and intrinsically depending on each other.
 The flow of the river towards the fall feeds and supplies hundreds of square miles of arid bushland with water, food, nutrients, harbouring migrating animal species and even supports a miniature climate system.

-The bridge Over the Zambezi
+The bridge over the Zambezi

 The name Victoria Falls covers a number of things – the bridge, the falls, the town – but let’s start with the most eye catching human addition to this place of natural African beauty – the bridge over the Falls.

-The bridge was the brainchild of Cecil Rhodes, (whose name was used to claim the colonies of North and South Rhodesia) and was a vital part of his grand, never realised Cape to Cairo railway scheme.
+The bridge was the brainchild of Cecil Rhodes, (whose name was used to claim the colonies of North and South Rhodesia) and was a vital part of his grand, never-to-be-realised Cape to Cairo railway scheme.
 Rhodes is recorded as instructing the engineers to “build the bridge across the Zambezi where the trains, as they pass, will catch the spray of the Falls’ – and it does indeed.

 The Waterfall – Victoria Falls